jenis7056/HyperstitionEngine/README.md

 > **Philosophy**: We strictly avoid Large Language Models (LLMs) for the generation phase to preserve "divine randomness" and the chaotic nature of the cut-up technique.

-## Features
-- **Client-Side Generation**: All logic runs in the browser using React.
-- **Entropy Pool**: A p5.js-based visual interface where user interaction (mouse movement) generates "entropy", which fuels the generation engine.
-- **Dual-Mode Oracle**:
-    - **Markov Chain**: Generates chaotic, dream-like text sequences from the corpus.
-    - **Grammar Sigil**: Uses "Hyperstitional" templates (Accelerator, Void, Prophecy) filled with corpus vocabulary, selected based on current entropy levels.
-- **The Council of Spirits**: A curated corpus including Nick Land, The Bible, Marcus Aurelius, and more.
-- **Cyber-Occult UI**: A "glitch-prophet" aesthetic designed to bypass the conscious filter.

-## Architecture
 ## Quick Start

 For detailed setup and usage instructions, please see [INSTRUCTIONS.md](./INSTRUCTIONS.md).